thatbudakguy/qg/adventures/cult-strikes-back-pt-1.md

 - See the Witch's Wheel method and [narZart method](https://www.chaostarot.com/app/kameas/narZart_original.jpg) for encoding techniques.
 ### Mantor's Library
 - Lord Sage confesses his identity (why?)
--
+- Lord Sage explains that the Scale of Tiamat has been behaving strangely and he's not sure why (the *Draakhorn* is the cause of this)
 ### Stojanow Gate Prison
 - Who is here?
 Walharrow, Fulta, Spernik, some Black Fists who surrendered.
 - Aleyd got put in charge of this place.
-- Maybe there was a murder by a Zhent prison gang of one of the Cult-connected inmates.
+- Maybe there was a murder by a Zhent/Welcomer prison gang of one of the Cult-connected inmates.
+The Cult inmate (a former Fist?) was going to snitch and reveal that a prison break is being planned to break out the Welcomer/Zhent aligned thugs and wreak havoc in Phlan.
 ### Kabel's Hill
 ### Seagull's Caw
+### Mail Mage

 ## Timeline